fcuringa/Compose-Multiplatform-Demo/README.md

 The structure of the project is as follows:

 - `common`: contains the domain, data, use cases and the common presentation layer (in this case, view models).
+Also includes the DI module to provide the View Models.
-- `android`: depends on `common`, implements the Android framework-dependent elements (in this case, the Main Activity) and Android UI
+- `android`: depends on `common`, implements the Android framework-dependent elements (in this case, the Main Activity) and Android UI.
 - `desktop`: depends on `common`, implements the Linux Desktop UI.
 - `web`: depends on `common`, implements the web UI using Compose web.